Little Five Fest: 2011 (partial lineup)

 In 2012 the venues were hosted at Criminal Records music and comic book shop, Aurora Coffee and three stages at the Star Bar.

 2012

-According to Creative Loafing (Atlanta), the 2012 festival was scheduled to take place on September 29, 2012, will feature over 90 bands and is spread across 9 venues.
+According to Creative Loafing (Atlanta), the 2012 festival took place on September 29, 2012, and featured over 90 bands and was spread across 9 venues.

 Sponsors and supporters

 While the festival is usually sponsored mostly by local record labels and businesses, there have been a number of nationally known sponsors such as Pabst Blue Ribbon (produced by the Pabst Brewing Company), the High Museum of Art, Creative Loafing, Zipcar, Orange Amplification, Scoutmob and Whynatte Latte.